spacewalk01/yolov5-fire-detection/README.md

 | :-: | :-: | :-: |
 | ![](results/P_curve.png) | ![](results/PR_curve.png) | ![](results/R_curve.png) |

-Note that I observed red emergency light on top of police car was being detected as fire.
+Note that I observed that the trained model tends to predict red emergency light on top of police car as fire.
 It might be due to the fact that the training dataset contains only a few hundreds of negative samples.
-I presume that we can further improve the performance by adding images with non-labeled fire objects as negative samples.
-It is also recommended to use as many images of [negative samples](https://github.com/AlexeyAB/darknet) as there are images with objects.
+I presume that we can further improve the performance of the model by adding images with non-labeled fire objects as negative samples.

 #### Prediction Results